 Espresso extraction is much more ‘front loaded,’ meaning a disproportionate amount (>50%) of coffee solids are removed in the first few seconds of an extraction– and, that early extraction happens at a very low temperature, perhaps around 70° c.

 One tip to improve extraction: heat up everything in advance, from the water chamber to the portafilter (without coffee, of course) and the cup.
 A great extraction with any espresso maker requires everything to be hot, as the coffee-water ratio causes the temperature to drop significantly.

 Cooler brew temperatures typically result in sour, thin, and underextracted espresso.
 When you consider that the proportion of coffee to water is so much different from something like a drip pot, it’s critical to heat everything in your espresso machine, especially a portable.

 Build Quality – 3/5

 All that compact functionality comes with a bit of a price, and we don’t mean money.
+It’s not as durable as the Moka Express, which can last for a really long time.
 Simply put, a device as beautifully portable and miniaturized as the Handpresso has to make tradeoffs in durability and longevity.
 This explains our points deduction here.

 Long-term customers report two primary areas where the Handpresso’s longevity is at risk: the O-rings, and the pressure buttons.